osb-group/osb-learn/storyboarding/scripting/compound_commands.rst

 And that's it!
 Aoba will now play the drum in sync with the map!
 You can see the application of this effect in the following map: https://osu.ppy.sh/s/597411

-.. warning:: Yeah, the map, not with the player.
+.. warning:: Yes, with the map, not with the player.
 Hitsound-triggers are only activated by Hitsounds from objects.
 Otherwise this would be amazing for Taiko-mode effects but you can still do some interesting things with it!
   The other sad thing is that spinners and drumrolls (except for the head) in Taiko don't trigger hitsounds but you could perfectly let Aoba drum to an osu!standard difficulty.
-  This solution is far from universal as you will see in the Pitfalls-section but it works perfectly fine for Kantans and most Futsuu difficulties.
+  This solution is far from universal, as you will see in the Pitfalls-section, but it works perfectly fine for Kantans and most Futsuu difficulties.

-Change of Gamestate
+Change of Game state
 ~~~~~~~~~~~~~~~~~~~
-.. it is safe to say that Passing/Failing triggers literally don't work in CtB and Mania
-  attention:: If you are planning to use Passing and Failing triggers in a map for either Catch the Beat or mania, go no further because these are literally not implemented.
+.. attention:: If you are planning to use Passing and Failing triggers in a map for either Catch the Beat or mania, go no further.
-  There is full support for standard and partial support for Taiko (only Don/Kat, no drumrolls/spinners).
+  There is full support for standard and partial support for Taiko (only Don/Kat, no drumrolls/spinners) but none at all for CtB and mania.
 Keep this in mind before making big plans with this type of trigger.

-As you might know already from reading the chapter about layers and objects, osu! supports 4 layers of which 2 are `Pass` and `Fail` that are displayed in accordance to the current game state.
+From reading the chapter about layers and objects you might know already that osu! uses 4 different layers to draw a storyboard.
+2 of these layers are `Pass` and `Fail` that are displayed in accordance to the current game state.
 There are 2 trigger conditions corresponding with these layers called `Passing` and `Failing`:

   - Passing occurs when the game state is changing from Fail to Pass